 |<======= playing season 1 ======>||<======= playing season 2 =======>|

-………………|<===== membership period 1 =====>|
+…………………|<===== membership period 1 =====>|

 |<===== free grading period 1 =====>||<== ?? grading period 2 ?? …..

-Membership period 1 above covers games played in the free grading period 1 – but does NOT cover ANY graded games played in playing season 2.
+Now, membership period 1 above still covers games played in free grading period 1 – but does NOT cover ANY graded games played in playing season 2.
 This is where the issue begins!
-LONGER periods of uncertainty now arise with players who join/renew mid-to-late-season.
-It also means more uncertainties and hence more liabilities, likely to arise at certain times during a season.
+LONGER periods of uncertainty now arise during playing season 2, particularly where players renew mid-to-late-season.

-Liability for potential game fees starts from the beginning of playing season 2, until the start of membership period 2 (if that takes place).
+Liability for potential game fees starts after reaching quota in playing season 2 and lasts until the start of membership period 2 (if that takes place).
 Some ‘liable members’ find this hard to accept.
-I use the term ‘liable members’ for players in playing season 2 still in membership period 1.
-Their memberships expire on or before 30th June of season 2.
-For game fee purposes, we have to regard them the same as non-members during playing season 2, so their game counts are also shown on the website to help clubs track this, until they renew.
+I use the term ‘liable members’ for players in period 1 of their membership who are playing graded games in playing season 2.
+Their membership expiry is before 30th June in playing season 2.
+For game fee purposes, we had to regard them on a par with non-members, so we also needed to track their game counts in player lists on the NECL website.

-Impact? – Now we have longer periods of uncertainty.
-If a player doesn’t eventually renew, who should fund payment of the invoice for grading period 2?
-ECF clearly hold the league responsible.
-Item 2 of their invoicing policy says:-
+Impact? – After the now longer period of uncertainty, if a player doesn’t eventually renew, who should fund payment of the invoice for grading period 2?

 “By submitting game results to the rating server, organisations accept liability for any pay to play or game fee that is incurred.”